Two men named Uriah appeared in the Bible:

 14. The bronze altar that stood before the LORD he brought from the front of the temple--from between the new altar and the temple of the LORD--and put it on the north side of the new altar.

-15. King Ahaz then gave these orders to Uriah the priest: "On the large new altar, offer the morning burnt offering and the evening grain offering, the king's burnt offering and his grain offering, and the burnt offering of all the people of the land, and their grain offering and their drink offering.
+and the burnt offering of all the people of the land, and their grain offering and their drink offering.
 Sprinkle on the altar all the blood of the burnt offerings and sacrifices.
-But I will use the bronze altar for seeking guidance."
+But I will use the

 16. And Uriah the priest did just as King Ahaz had ordered.